MrBlueXav/Dekrispator_H747/README.md

 * No LCD at the moment.
 * LED information :
 	* The orange LED reflects the CPU usage : when it's dim CPU gets overloaded.
-	* The red LED lights on when sequencer is stopped or when a system error occurs.
+	* The red LED lights on when a system error occurs.
-	* The green LED indicates a midi usb is connected and recognized.
+	* The green LED indicates a midi usb device is connected and recognized.
 	* The blue LED indicates midi activity.

 * Debug messages sent with virtual com port from STlink (USART1 --> USB CN2).